LingyuLi-math/starter-academic/content/post/HKU_National Day/index.md

 ---
 title: Welcome Haixia Shang and Yijuan Wang to HKU on the National Day
-subtitle: Welcome 👋 Haixia Shang (Postdoc) and Yijuan Wang (Ph.D.).
+subtitle: Welcome 👋 Haixia Shang (Postdoc, HKUST) and Yijuan Wang (Ph.D.,CUHK).

 # Summary for listings and search engines
 summary: Welcome 👋 Haixia Shang (HKUST) and Yijuan Wang (CUHK)'s visiting on 1 OTC.
 2022.